 Placement Tests for College Students in Writing, and Math

-The College Board Accuplacer™ software is used for the reading, writing and math placement tests.
-A majority of new entering students are required to take this cluster of tests.
-The results of the reading and writing tests determine the best starting place for students taking courses in the Language, Literature and Communication department, as well as in the Academic Learning Skills departments.
-The math placement tests determine the best starting place for students in courses requiring mathematical knowledge.
+The College Board Accuplacer program is used for the Next-Generation version of the reading and writing placement tests.
+The results of the reading and writing tests is one option used to determine the best starting place for students taking courses in the Language, Literature and Communication department, as well as in the Academic Learning Skills departments.

 General Educational Development Test (GED)

 This test is designed for people who have not finished high school and wish to receive the Certificate of General Educational Development.
 It has four sub-tests: Language Arts, Social Studies, Science, and Mathematics.
 The maximum time allowed is seven hours and 30 minutes.
 Examinees must be 18 years old (unless the person has a high school release/referral) and must provide personal identification.
 Advanced registration is required.
 Cost: $152.
 For more information, please visit GED Testing Information.